 Colin Shuran’s Walls for Women documentary debuted to the world.
 Wow, what a powerful piece of art by an impressive creator—and one who hasn’t even started college, too.
-Here’s a great story Erin McCullough wrote on how the project came to be.
-Colin plans to put the film on Amazon Prime in the coming months, and I’ll write a post about the doc then.

 It was weird seeing myself profiled in a full-blown documentary—and a bit uncomfortable at times; who likes seeing themselves on camera? not me—but I love how he captured the women’s suffrage and artistic movement that have shaped our lives these past few years.
 Colin and I went on a little bit of a press tour, hitting up a few TV stations and advocacy groups for talks—check out how great Colin did on his first Talk of the Town segment—and it was so fun.
 I’d really missed being in public, and being fully vaccinated has opened that up to me again.
 The nonprofit also got a lot of great press mentions for Women’s History Month, including in Forbes.